OUTDOOR FUN IN COLUMBUS

 The Texas Paddling Trail on the mighty Colorado River gives visitors the opportunity to see wildflowers, birds, turtles, and more!
 This 6.5 mile trail can take from two to five hours to complete and the mixture of peaceful waters and calm rapids equates to a wonderful day on the river.

-Rent a canoe or kayak at Howell Canoe Livery and enjoy a few hours paddling down the Colorado.
+Bring your own canoe or kayak and put in the river at Howell’s Riverfront and enjoy a few hours paddling down the Colorado.
 Bring a camera to document all the wildlife you’ll see on your trip.
+Alternate access for this trail is available at the Business Hwy 71 crossing under the North River Bridge.
+Look for signage directing you to the “boat ramp.”

 Gather a group of friends, line up a tube trip with Waldo’s Camp, and enjoy a leisurely float down the Colorado River.
 Waldo’s also offer RV sites, campsites, and cabins for overnight stays.